How Much are Taxi Fares in Ireland?

 No extra charge should be made for carrying luggage or an assistance dog.

-From Sept 2022 – all taxi drivers will be required to have a cashless payment device which is defined as a physical card machine that can be used for contactless payment or chip-and-pin payment.
+Since Sept 2022 – all taxi drivers are required to have a cashless payment device which is defined as a physical card machine that can be used for contactless payment or chip-and-pin payment.

 The Initial taxi charge is fixed and covers any distance up to 500 metres or a time period of up to 85 seconds.
 After that, the fare is calculated based on the distance travelled or, if the speed drops below 21.2 km/h, the journey time.
 See the table below for details.